-I find that reading Lizzie’s letters, although they are brief, gives a happy glimpse into her life.
-She no longer seems as distant or remote.
+Reading Lizzie’s letters, although they are quite brief, gives a happy glimpse into her life.
 As we read her words and feel her voice, she is no longer silent on the canvas as a doomed Ophelia or an exalted Beatrice.

 In this next letter, Lizzie writes about her summer holiday in Clevedon, where donkey rides were an